aschilds-dev/ps3-fallout-mod-packs/README.md

 # ps3-fallout-mod-packs

 I've been testing and collecting Fallout 3 and Fallout New Vegas mod packs that have been released for use with the PlayStation 3.
-This main page will be updated as I acquire and upload more mod packs as I locate and test them, currently we have the "Elite Edition" mod pack by Elite Electronics for Fallout 3 GOTY/Ultimate Edition and an "Ultimate Starter" mod pack for New Vegas, you can locate these on the releases page to download.
-Please refer to the readme.txt files included in each release for further detailed information on mod authors, credits, features, mod list, installation instructions and other details.
+This main page will be updated as I acquire and upload more mod packs and test them, currently we have the "Elite Edition" mod pack by Elite Electronics for Fallout 3 GOTY/Ultimate Edition and an "Cheat Terminal" mod pack for Fallout New Vegas Ultimate Edition, you can locate these on the releases page for download.
+Please refer to the readme.txt files included in each release for detailed information about these mod packs, mod authors, credits, features, mod lists, installation instructions and other details.

 - Fallout 3 Elite Edition Mod Pack for PlayStation 3 (for Fallout 3 GOTY Edition)